nicodoerre/PR_work_submission/ReadMe.md

 To generate outputs and to showcase the model, the `showcase.py` script must be used.
 Simply call it like this: `python showcase.py` with the additional arguments discussed below:
 - `--model_path`: The location under which the to be used model is saved
 - `--device`: The device the processing should take place on
-- `--img_path`: The path to the to be upscaled image. the image needs to be in a floder called `imgs` and in a subfolder called `ground_truth`.
+- `--img_path`: The path to the to be upscaled image.
+The image needs to be in a folder called `imgs` and in a subfolder called `ground_truth`.
 Otherwise it needs to be changed in the `main` function.
+Additionally, there needs to be the folder `low_res` and `upscaled` present in the same directory as the `ground_truth` folder.
 - `--scale`: The scale of the upscaling
 - `--num_filters`: The learning rate used during training
 - `--num_filters`: The maximum number of filters for the convolutions